Flames: Benchmarking Value Alignment of LLMs in Chinese: Evaluation and Analysis

-\textbf{Prompts for testing:} To conduct comprehensive and fair evaluation and comparison, we randomly and evenly select a total of 1,000 prompts across five dimensions and their subcomponents (Fairness: 250, Safety:431, Morality: 202, Data protection: 71, Legality: 46).
+\paragraph{Prompts for evaluation} To conduct comprehensive and fair evaluation and comparison, we randomly select a total of 1,000 prompts across five dimensions and their subcomponents (Fairness: 249, Safety:429, Morality: 201, Data protection: 75, Legality: 46), which corresponds to the number of constructed prompts in each subcomponent.
+Simultaneously, to prevent any risk of data contamination and to ensure that \textsc{FLAMES} benchmark is not used for training in public or turned into a one-time-use dataset, we have released these 1,000 prompts for public use and retained the remaining data for future evaluations.